Tiananmen Massacre Statue Barricaded at Hong Kong University

 The Pillar of Shame monument has been erected for over two decades, and initially stood at Hong Kong’s Victoria Park before eventually being moved to the University of Hong Kong on a long-term basis.

-Each year on June 4, members of the now-defunct candlelight vigil organizer HKU student union would wash the statue to commemorate the Tiananmen massacre.
+Each year on June 4, members of the now-defunct HKU student union would wash the statue to commemorate the Tiananmen massacre.
 The city, together with Macao, were previously the only places on Chinese soil where commemoration of the Tiananmen crackdown was allowed.

 Over the past two years, the annual candlelight vigil in Hong Kong had been banned by authorities, who cited public risks from the coronavirus pandemic.